 In addition to my private coaching practice, I am a Program Director at the Harvard T.H.
-Chan School of Public Health and run multiple leadership development programs including: Leadership Strategies for Information Technology in Healthcare, Leadership Development for Physicians in Academic Health Centers, and the Program for Chiefs of Clinical Services.
+Chan School of Public Health and run multiple leadership development programs including: Leadership Development for Physicians in Academic Health Centers, and the Program for Chairs of Clinical Services.
 I am also a Lecturer in the Department of Health Policy & Management and teach Competitive Strategy and Health IT classes.
 Previously, I was a Professor of Practice at the Simmons School of Management.

 Prior to transitioning into academia, I spent 22 years in health care IT.
 I started my career as a project manager at Brigham and Women’s Hospital and eventually became the Deputy Chief Information Officer of Partners HealthCare System, Inc.